 Q: Why does Doug informally call Rock 104 RockTrax “the broadcast del grande”?

-A: The “Spanglish” term is mild nod to his days living in San Antonio, Texas.
+A: The “Spanglish” term is a mild nod to his days living in San Antonio, Texas.

 Q: What is Rock 104 RockTrax?